Popular North Twin Plateau liveaboards Explore all liveaboards

 What To Expect On a North Twin Plateau Liveaboard

-Your North Twin Plateau liveaboard will sail 67 nautical miles north west of Kawthaung and 12 miles north of South Twin Island, to where a series of sloping rocky ridges arrise.
-North Twin Island is a tree covered granite island which has underwater topography similar to many Similan Islands dive sites.
-1 kilometre to the north west of the island, a separate dive site North Twin Plateau is to be found.
+Your North Twin Plateau liveaboard will sail 67 nautical miles northwest of Kawthaung and 12 miles north of South Twin Island, to where a series of sloping rocky ridges arise.
+North Twin Island is a tree-covered granite island which has underwater topography similar to many Similan Islands dive sites.
+1 kilometer to the northwest of the island, a separate dive site North Twin Plateau is to be found.
 This plateau is in turn surrounded by a gradually sloping sandy bottom, resulting in topography reminiscent of the western Similan Islands.
-The best strategy to dive the North Twin Plateau is to start at the deeper edges and work inward, making an effort to cover some distance rather than linger at anyone place.
+The best strategy to dive the North Twin Plateau is to start at the deeper edges and work inward, making an effort to cover some distance rather than linger at any one place.
 Surrounded as it is by open waters, this site attracts a wide range of mid-water predators.
 Marine life is healthy and abundant, yet tends to be scattered over a fairly large area.

 What You Can See at North Twin Plateau

-Around the rocks swim emperor angelfish, bicolour parrotfish, grouper and wrasse.
-Titan trigger fish and harlequin sweetlips can be seen as well solitary clown trigger fish.
-Also present are schools of bannerfish and similar looking moorish idols.
+Around the rocks swim emperor angelfish, bicolor parrotfish, grouper, and wrasse.
+Titan triggerfish and harlequin sweetlips can be seen as well as solitary clown triggerfish.
+Also present are schools of bannerfish and similar-looking Moorish idols.
 Lionfish and bearded scorpionfish are abundant.